grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.redis.md

 When `check_key_groups` is not set, no key groups are made.

-The `check_key_groups_batch_size` option name reflects key groups for backwards compatibility, but applies to both key and key groups.
+The `check_key_groups_batch_size` argument name reflects key groups for backwards compatibility, but applies to both key and key groups.

+The `script_path` argument may also be specified as a comma-separated string of paths, though it is encouraged to use `script_paths` when using multiple Lua scripts.

 Any leftover key groups beyond `max_distinct_key_groups` are aggregated in the 'overflow' bucket.